After 6: Second Annual Women of Resilience Awards

 After 6 is an opportunity for you to connect with other like-minded women in New York City and be a witness in celebrating all the magic that women of color have to offer.

-There will be networking, breakout sessions, and opportunities for guests to speak directly with our honorees.
+There will be networking, breakout sessions, refreshments, music, and opportunities for guests to speak directly with our honorees.

-With speakers: Bie Aweh - Educator and Speaker; Sybil Clark-Amuti - Founder, Legacy Row Inc; Gabrielle Brown - Director of Diversity & Inclusion, New York Bar Association; and Minda Harts, CEO, The Memo.
+With speakers: Bie Aweh - Educator and Speaker; Sybil Clark-Amuti - Founder, Legacy Row Inc; Marsha Guerrier, Founder, Women on the Rise, NY; and Minda Harts, CEO, The Memo.

 Grand Central Tech

 335 Madison Ave